Hot band sound: Models with arbitrarily long-lived charge currents

+Since these simple-minded estimates of the decay rate fail, we instead focus on the \emph{variance} of the rate of change of the current operator $\langle \dot{\hat{J}}(t)^2 \rangle_{\beta=0}$, which is generically non-zero.
+This leads to a simple and microscopic dimensionful estimate of the lifetime of the charge-current operator, given by

+which is independent of time.
+We now show that this physically reasonable definition of the decay rate is sufficient to predict hot band sound.
+This approach was used previously to construct slowly relaxing operators in spin chains\cite{Kim_2015}.

+To maximally enhance band sound, we must minimize the decay rate $\tau_{\mathrm{eff}}^{-1}$ over the space of models Eq. \eqref{eq:modelspace}.
+To this end, we minimize the exact quantity

-which is (up to rescaling) the square of the Hilbert-Schmidt norm of $\dot{\hat{J}}(t)$ and invariant under unitary time evolution.
-We would like to minimize this decay rate over all possible density-density interactions $U$.
-To avoid obtaining the trivial solutions with no interactions or no hopping, we also fix the variance of the interaction operator $\hat{V}$ to equal a characteristic fluctuation scale $\sigma_V^2 = L/4$, and the variance of the current operator $\hat{J}$ to equal a characteristic scale $\sigma_J^2 = L/2$.
+To fix the denominator in Eq. \eqref{eq:deftaueff}, we set the variance of the current operator $\hat{J}$ equal to a characteristic scale $\sigma_J^2 = L/2$.
+To avoid trivial solutions with no interactions we similarly fix the variance of the interaction operator $\hat{V}$ to equal a characteristic fluctuation scale $\sigma_V^2 = L/4$.
 (Note that both scales are set by unit nearest-neighbour hoppings and interactions $t_1=U_1=1$, and that both $\hat{V}$ and $\hat{J}$ are traceless.)
 This yields the Lagrangian

 which is a function of the hopping and interaction strengths at each range $r$.
+Restricting to nearest-neighbour hopping $t_1=1$, $t_r = 0$ for $r>1$, this optimization problem becomes exactly solvable and for each interaction range $R \geq 1$, we find that the density-density interactions minimizing $\tau_{\mathrm{eff}}^{-1}$ take the form~\cite{SuppMat}